kweeuhree/receipt-processor-challenge/README.md

 The Receipt Processor is a simple RESTful API service that accepts receipt data, returns a newly generated id and calculates bonus points.
 As in-memory storage solution the program is using a Go map object.
 The data does not persist restarts as per reqiurements.

+#### Third-Party Packages

-The `httprouter` package is used for fast and efficient routing.
+- The `httprouter` package is used for fast and efficient routing.
-The `alice` package is used for clear and readable middleware chaining.
+- The `alice` package is used for clear and readable middleware chaining.
-The `uuid` package is used to generate new ids.
+- The `uuid` package is used to generate new ids.

 ## Run the Program